codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 ### Benefits of Data Augmentation
 * Take a small dataset and make it much larger!

-Keras' buil-in **Data Augmentation API** performs a just-in-time augumented image dataset.
+Keras' built-in **Data Augmentation API** performs a just-in-time augumented image dataset.
 This means images aren't created and dumped to a directory (which will be wasteful storage).
 Instead it generates this dataset during the training process.

 [Types of Data Augmentation](https://keras.io/preprocessing/image/)